 Our Students Have Come From All Over the World!

 Kiyo Suga, one of our Fulbright scholars, received a 2018 SCRAM (Special College Research Abroad Money) fellowship to conduct his thesis research in Japan.

 Amr Rabie received the 2018 Shigeo and Isako Imamura English Language Teaching Fellowship from the English Language Center at MSU.
-He has also been awarded a Language Fellowship in Undergraduate Teaching and Learning with the Residential College in the Arts and Humanities for 2018-2019.
+He was also awarded a Language Fellowship in Undergraduate Teaching and Learning with the Residential College in the Arts and Humanities for 2018-2019.

 Alumni can stay in touch on Facebook!

 From the 2017 graduating class:

 - Paola Romero Molina is teaching at UNICA, a bilingual Spanish-English university in Bogota, Colombia.